nikhilmufc7/Flutter_Fifa20Cards/README.md

 ## Built using Flutter, Bloc, RxDart, and FIFA 20 API.

+### FIFA Card has been designed using Stack and Positoned widgets on top of a image.

 <figure>
 <img src="screenshots/1.png" alt="Your image title" width="250" height="700"/>
 <figcaption> Loading state with data fetched from API</figcaption>